 - To provide advice, where appropriate, to Scottish Ministers on relevant changes to policy, funding and accountability frameworks for tertiary education and research in Scotland.

-There are three phases to the review: phase one was from June to October 2020, phase two from November 2020 until February 2021, and phase three will run until summer 2021, involving the following activity:
+There were three phases to the review: phase one was from June to October 2020, phase two from November 2020 until February 2021, and phase three ran until June 2021.
+These phases involved the following activity:

 - Phase One - Initial consultation with whole sector to shape and influence review priorities, including call for evidence and roundtable discussion.